 LIV (Lungisisa Indlela Village) is a non-profit organisation committed to uplifting the lives of orphans and vulnerable children.
 It was started by ex-SA cricketer and Natal rugby player Tich Smith and his wife Joan.
 The village provides holistic residential care for these children, centred around the Church and including quality education.

 “Our support for LIV is in keeping with our commitment to helping the most vulnerable of South Africa’s children wherever it is possible,” said Trellidor Commercial Manager Paul van Blerk, who was instrumental in getting the required security barriers installed at the village.

 To find out more about LIV visit http://www.liv-village.com

 Trellidor Lansdowne assists Vukani Educare Centre in Khayelitsha

-Caption to image file name ‘New Trellidor Retractable gates for Vukani Centre’: Jacques Moses (Trellidor Lansdowne Sales Consultant) hands over one of three new Trellidor Retractable security gates at Vukani Educare Centre to Graham Finlayson (President of Rotary Club of Newlands).
+Caption to image file name ‘New Trellidor Retractable gates for Vukani Centre’: Jacques Moses (Trellidor Lansdowne Sales Consultant) hands over one of three new Trellidor Premium retractable gates at Vukani Educare Centre to Graham Finlayson (President of Rotary Club of Newlands).

 Trellidor secures ceres school

 Trellidor head office has ensured the safety of the children attending Oppie Koppie Early Childhood Development Centre in Prince Alfred Hamlet, Ceres.
 “We provided the school with security gates for the four new classrooms built during a recent expansion,” said Trellidor Franchise Manager Bianca Steele “We believe that everyone has the right to be safe and these children were vulnerable as their school is situated in a poverty stricken area with high unemployment.
 The school underwent an expansion due to the influx of job seekers and their families.”